BravoChos/cs-fundamental-for-beginners/17_refactoring/readme.md

 > Any fool can write code that a computer can understand.
 Good programmers
 > write code that humans can understand.

+## Rule #5.

+> When programming, follow the camping rule: Always leave the code base
+> healthier than when you found it.